golang/example/slog-handler-guide/README.md

 ignored.

 Then it switches on the attribute kind to determine what format to use.
-For most (the default case of the switch), it relies on `slog.Value`'s `String` method to produce something reasonable.
+For most kinds (the default case of the switch), it relies on `slog.Value`'s `String` method to produce something reasonable.
 It handles strings and times specially: strings by quoting them, and times by formatting them in a standard way.

 When `appendAttr` sees a `Group`, it calls itself recursively on the group's attributes, after applying two more handler rules.
-First, a group with no attributes is ignored&emdash;not even its key is displayed.
+First, a group with no attributes is ignored&mdash;not even its key is displayed.
 Second, a group with an empty key is inlined: the group boundary isn't marked in any way.
 In our case, that means the group's attributes aren't indented.